 You can also get to know alumni from

-Recently Dr. Cameron Beatty moved to Tallahassee, FL to assume his current role as an Assistant Professor in the Leadership Studies Program in the Education Leadership and Policy Studies Department at Florida State University.
-Previously Beatty was an Assistant Professor in Higher Education Student Affairs graduate program at Salem State University.
+Recently Cameron Beatty moved to Tallahassee, FL to assume his current role as an assistant professor in the Leadership Studies Program in the Education Leadership and Policy Studies Department at Florida State University.
+Previously Beatty was an assistant professor in Higher Education Student Affairs graduate program at Salem State University.
 Beatty has continued his research with varying foci, including the intersections of gender and race in leadership education, retention of students of color on historically white college campuses, and global leadership education for undergraduate students.

 Beatty says that engaging students and the learning process is what he enjoys most about his career.

 “The energy I get from being in collaborative learning spaces definitely makes me feel grateful that I am in a career I truly love.
 Being in the classroom, I feel like I am supporting the future direction of the student affairs profession and also society by preparing future leaders to be more thoughtful, critical, and compassionate contributors of society.”